Print media / Editing/producing books

 See the notes below about the importance of clarity in contracts.

-- Again: rates for extremely sensitive or demanding editing should be higher than the above!
+- Rates for extremely sensitive or demanding editing, such as that requiring specialist legal or scientific knowledge or rewriting very rough drafts, should be higher than the above.

 - Editorial freelances should be clear about the brief they are given, usually by commissioning editors.
 A brief is, indeed, a contract and should be treated as such.
 Freelances should always try to get it in writing.